obmaz/smartthings_edge_driver/drivers/zigbee-tuya-switch/README.md

-# Tuya Wall Switch Edge Driver
+# Zigbee Tuya Switch Edge Driver
-It is the SmartThings Edge Driver for Tuya wall switch.
+It is the SmartThings Edge Driver for tuya-platform based zigbee switch.
 It supports 1,2 and 3 gang switch.

-Please see the fingerprint before install.
+## Support Device
+See fingerprint.yml in src

 ## License
 It is released under the Apache 2.0 License.